zulip/zulip/help/left-sidebar.md

 1. Click on a channel in the left sidebar.

-1. Click **show all topics** at the bottom of the list of recent topics in the selected channel.
+1. Click **SHOW ALL TOPICS** at the bottom of the list of recent topics in the selected channel.

 !!! tip ""